What is HWW Volunteer Corps?

-For 2017 sites located outside of the United States, we provide travel insurance and travel medical insurance as a part of the participation fee.
+For sites located outside of the United States and Canada, we provide travel insurance and travel medical insurance as a part of the participation fee.
 Insurance coverage details (including coverage limits) will be provided to the participant.
 Participants are welcome to purchase additional coverage if desired.

 Do you have any recommendations regarding booking flights?

 We encourage you to book your flights early as prices often drastically increase as your departure date nears.
-Many participants find decent fares through farecompare.com and for participants 18-25 years old, you can check out studentuniverse.com for discounted flights.
+Many participants find decent fares through farecompare.com andstudentuniverse.com.
 For our non-U.S. sites, we recommend avoiding flights with multiple layovers and specifically flights with layovers in Istanbul, Turkey (due to political unrest) or France (frequent airline strikes).
 Many participants have also had significant issues with flights booked on discounted Chinese airlines.
 Often the less expensive option of a flight is not worth the risk of dealing with cancelled flights, poor customer service and missed flight connections.
 Please consider booking your flights on reputable and major airlines.
 These are only our recommendations as booking your flights is the responsibility of the participant.

 What do I do if I need a Visa for my site?